soulwing/cas-extension/README.md

 * *hostname-verifier* -- (Wildfly 9 only) specifies a hostname verifier to use when communicating with the CAS server (often needed when the CAS server is using a self-signed certificate)
+* *attribute-transform* -- specifies one or more transform functions to apply to SAML response attributes; see [Using SAML]

 #### Configuring Allowed Proxy Chains